codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 For the **Application Password** method you need:

-* a friendly name for the git context.
-It can be anything you want
+* a friendly name for the git context (It can be anything you want.),
-* the name of your Bitbucket account/email address
+* the name of your Bitbucket account/email address, and
-* A Bitbucket application password.
+* a Bitbucket application password.

 To create an application password, go to your *Bitbucket settings* and select *App passwords* from the sidebar.
 Click the button to create one.
 For more information see the [Bitbucket Documentation page](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html){:target="_blank"}